 This is something that a professional should do.
 If you decide to have an air conditioning unit installed in your home, it is best to hire a professional to give you the right numbers.
 The professional will work out your system depending on factors like the volume of cooling, ambient temperature, and duration.
 The professionals call this cooling load calculation, and it is measured by how many “tons” of cooling are required.

 Regular inspection and maintenance.

 An air conditioning unit can have a complex ecosystem of electrical wires, motors, and tubes that is difficult for non-professionals to deal with.
-Many people will be tempted to check these electrical faults by themselves and this is not advisable.
+Many people will be tempted to check these electrical faults by themselves, and this is not advisable.
 The circuit is complicated and can cause shorts if not done properly.
 You would need a professional to deal with this.

 An air conditioning unit is a valuable asset for homes and offices.
 Not only because they release cool air and keep us comfortable, but also give out clean and fresh air.
-As a responsible owner of an air conditioning unit, we have to keep the unit in excellent working condition, which means regular maintenance and servicing.
+As responsible owners of an air conditioning unit, we have to keep the unit in excellent working condition, which means regular maintenance and servicing.
 Although, let the professionals handle things that a professional should do.

 How often do you have your air conditioning unit maintained and serviced?